AlienCyberCoat/VR-Drums-Ultimate-Streamer/readme.md

 ░░░░░**Change an Instrument**░░░░░░░░░

-To change a drum press the (Left primary button) to enter EDIT MODE.
+To change a drum press the (VR Controller: Left primary button) to enter EDIT MODE or you can enter it via the configuration menu.

 ![OculusControllersVRDUSEDIT](https://github.com/AlienCyberCoat/VR-Drums-Ultimate-Streamer/assets/77039180/e3498d85-3cd1-45d9-83ff-4249d2f248af)